 With Shared Ownership you can buy a newly built home or an existing one through resale programmes from housing associations like us.
 You’ll need to take out a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.
 Shared Ownership properties are always leasehold.

-To check if you qualify and find all the details see the Shared Ownership website here.
+To check if you qualify and find all the details see Help to Buy website here.
 If you're eligible and interested let us know and we'll help you to get started or answer any further questions.

-To see our Shared Ownership properties click here.
+To see our Shared Ownership properties and enquire click here.

 *If you currently own or have previously owned a property, you might be considered for the scheme if; you currently own a property, it will need to be "sold subject to contract" (you have formally accepted an offer on it) when you apply to us and must be sold when you complete the purchase of a new home